No Tags Found!

 Dear Friends,

-Good story written / composed by the author Sanjeev Himachali.
-It seems it is a case study.
-The same is also posted on LinkedIn by the author on 10th August.
+A good story written and composed by the author Sanjeev Himachali.
+It seems to be a case study.
+The same was also posted on LinkedIn by the author on 10th August.
+The author could have avoided using real names.
+Even though the names are fictitious, all of them exist in reality.
+This case study is worth discussing within the HR Fraternity.

 From India, Mumbai